Austria probes UN force over Golan deaths

 Falter described the gunmen as Syrian "smugglers".
 The Austrians apparently failed to warn the police of the trap.

-In the video one Austrian peacekeeper is heard saying: "Really you should tell them".
+In the video one Austrian peacekeeper is heard saying: "Normally we should tell them [the Syrian police]".

 Seconds later, as the police pickup truck nears the ambush, another Austrian says: "It's about to start, you'll see."